An efficient asymptotic preserving Monte Carlo method for frequency-dependent radiative transfer equations: Formal asymptotic analysis

 Using the relations: $\beta = \frac{C_v}{4 a c T^3}$, $\phi = ac T^4$, $\sum_{g=1}^G b_g = 1$, $\sum_{g=1}^G \pdrv{B_g}{T} = \frac{4acT^3 }{4\pi}$, and $b_g + \frac{T}{4} \pdrv{b_g}{T} = \frac{4 \pi}{4acT^3}\pdrv{B_g}{T}$, we have

 where the Rosseland mean opacity is defined as:

 This provides a consistent approximation to the diffusion equation \eqref{eq_quasi}.
 Note that \eqref{eq_quasiLinear} remains valid only when the equilibrium condition: $\sum_{g=1}^{G} \rho_{g,i}^{n,(0)} = \sum_{g=1}^{G} b_{g,i}^{n,(0)}\phi_{i}^{n,(0)}$ is satisfied.
-As both quantities are computed via the Monte Carlo solver, the equilibrium property of the MC method is necessary, which will be demonstrated later.
+As $\rho_{g,i}^{n}$ is computed via the MC method, the equilibrium property of the MC method is necessary, which will be demonstrated later.

-In the correction step \eqref{eq_corretion1}, with the scale \eqref{eq_diffusiveScale}, we have the scheme:
+In the correction step \eqref{eq_corretion}, with the scale \eqref{eq_diffusiveScale}, we have the scheme:

 where

 In the asymptotic limit $\varepsilon \rightarrow 0$, application of the Chapman-Enskog expansion yields, through analogous arguments to those previously established:

 where the Rosseland mean opacity is defined as: